Stop Belittling Your Gifts

 Read more from The Yellow Ochre Newsletter

 Weekly arts engagement inspiration from Matt Taylor. *Painters use mid-tone colors, such as yellow ochre, to prime their canvases.
 This helps get over the initial hump of beginning a painting.
 Matt Taylor SPARK ARTIST Hey guys!
-Here are three things to spark your inner missional flame: 💥 INSPIRED BY Propaganda Versus Allusive Art Driving along the great American countryside, a European man observed a billboard.
-This particular billboard shocked him.
-It featured an artistically rendered image...
+Here are three things to spark your inner missional flame: 💥 INSPIRED BY Building Trust In Institutions One thing we learn from the Apostle Paul about being incarnational is this: you are constantly bending yourself to the social structures you dwell in.
+For example:...

 Weekly arts engagement inspiration from Matt Taylor. *Painters use mid-tone colors, such as yellow ochre, to prime their canvases.
 This helps get over the initial hump of beginning a painting.
 Matt Taylor SPARK ARTIST Hey guys!
-Here are three things to spark your inner missional flame: 💥 INSPIRED BY "It's like" versus "It is" “It’s like” is a runway for another imaginative world.
-“It is,” the landing pad.
-These are not pitted against each other.
-Many in the church help land the plane.
-But...
+Here are three things to spark your inner missional flame: 💥 INSPIRED BY Honey Bees Honey bees look for two things in flowers: nectar and pollen.
+They bring these back to their hives.
+But God designed their bodies with tiny furs which get covered in pollen.
+As they...